By MICHELLE L. PRICE and KEN RITTER

 Laxalt is well-known in the state for having served for four years as Nevada’s attorney general and campaigned unsuccessfully for governor in 2018.
 He’s also the grandson of former U.S. Sen. Paul Laxalt.

-But the party’s anti-establishment base has muscled behind Brown, who was badly burned by an improvised explosive device in Afghanistan and has highlighted his personal story in his outsider crusade.
+But the party’s anti-establishment base muscled behind Brown, who was badly burned by an improvised explosive device in Afghanistan and highlighted his personal story in his outsider crusade.

 “I wasn’t born into power,” Brown declared in a recent campaign ad in which he recounted how he nearly died in Afghanistan.
 He then smiles, saying, “It turns out I’m hard to kill.”

-Though Laxalt is still considered the favorite to win, both candidates are expected to have a similar chance in November at defeating Cortez Masto, who is expected to handily win her party’s endorsement over several little-known competitors.
+Both candidates were expected to have a similar chance in November at defeating Cortez Masto, who handily won her party’s endorsement over several little-known competitors.

 “I imagine that Laxalt would be a stronger candidate in the general than Brown, but I don’t think it’s a substantial difference,” said Kenneth Miller, an assistant professor of political science at the University of Nevada, Las Vegas.